dimmyvi/tigress-requirements/draft-tigress-requirements.md

 - Sender (device) - a device initiating a transfer of Provisioning Information to a Receiver.
 - Receiver (device) - a device that receives Provisioning Information and uses it to provision a new credential.
 - Intermediary (server) - an optional server that provides a standardized and platform-independent way of transferring provisioning information between Sender and Receiver.
 - Digital Wallet - A device, service, and/or software that holds credentials.
-It faciliates transactions either online or in-person via a technology like NFC.
+It facilitates transactions either online or in-person via a technology like NFC.
 Digital Wallet's typically support payments, drivers licenses, loyalty cards, access credentials and more.

 # Credential Transfer Scenarios

 Credential types, provisioning entity policy can be proprietary or based published specifications.
 Based on credential type and Sender/Receiver - provisioning entity relationship, at least 3 types of transfer scenarios exist.

-  1) Sender's crededential is copied in the provisioning process on the receiver.
-In this case two credentails on both devices are indistinguashable.
+  1) Sender's credential is copied in the provisioning process on the receiver.
+In this case two credentials on both devices are indistinguishable.
 This scenario is currently used by a very limited number of entities.
-  2) Sender fetches a provisiong token from Provisiong entity and sends it to Receiver.
-Receiver can acquire new credential from Provisiong Entity by presenting the received provisiong token.
+  2) Sender fetches a provisioning token from provisioning entity and sends it to Receiver.
+Receiver can acquire new credential from provisioning Entity by presenting the received provisioning token.
 In this case receiver's credential is different from sender's.
-Depending on the provisioning entity policy: Receiver credential may have same or less access rights and privileges; it may be revoked independently of the sender's credential; Sender and Receiver credentials can be linked to the same logical "user account" or differnet "user accounts".
+Depending on the provisioning entity policy: Receiver credential may have same or less access rights and privileges; it may be revoked independently of the sender's credential; Sender and Receiver credentials can be linked to the same logical "user account" or different "user accounts".
   3) Sender is the provisioning authority.
 In this case, sender generates provisioning information and sends it to receiver.
 Receiver uses the information to generate the cryptographic material for the credential.
-Then reciver sends a signing request to sender.
-Sender's signature cpmpletes the flow and receiver gets a signed credential that will be functional.
+Then receiver sends a signing request to sender.
+Sender's signature completes the flow and receiver gets a signed credential that will be functional.
 The two credentials are certainly different from each other.
 Similar to case 2, access rights and privileges could be same or different, "user account" could be same or different.

 Note that same device could play role of Sender in one situation and that of receiver in other.

-We need to accomodate all these types of credential transfers with a secure solution that preseves user privacy.
-Systems can be built based on a solution defined in Tigress WG to share various crdentials.
+We need to accommodate all these types of credential transfers with a secure solution that preserves user privacy.
+Systems can be built based on a solution defined in Tigress WG to share various credentials.

 # Example Use Cases

 - Ben owns a vehicle that supports digital car keys.
 Ben is out of town and would like to let Amit borrow the car for the weekend.

 - Bob booked a room at a hotel for the weekend, but will be arriving late at night.
 Alice, his partner, comes to the hotel first, so Bob wants to share his digital room key with Alice.

 - Anita has hired Jared to walk her dog.
-Anita would like to share hey apartment key with Jared so he can take the dog for a walk.
+Anita would like to share her apartment key with Jared so he can take the dog for a walk.

 In all such cases, sender should be able to transfer the digital credential in a seamless manner.
 To the user it should feel to be equivalent of communication via instant message, email, etc.